-María Isabel Malagón Rodríguez1, Rafael Peña-Miller2
+María Isabel Malagón Rodríguez, Rafael Peña-Miller

-1Centro de Ciencias Genómicas, Avenida Universidad s/n, Chamilpa, 62210 Cuernavaca, Mor., 2Centro de Ciencias Genómicas, Avenida Universidad s/n, Chamilpa, 62210 Cuernavaca, Mor.
+Centro de Ciencias Genómicas, Avenida Universidad s/n, Chamilpa, 62210 Cuernavaca, Mor., Centro de Ciencias Genómicas, Avenida Universidad s/n, Chamilpa, 62210 Cuernavaca, Mor.
 E-mail: ma.isabel2101@hotmail.com

 With the imminent antibiotic crisis increasingly upon us, it is necessary to understand the long-term effects that sublethal doses of antibiotics can have on bacterial populations.
-From a clinical perspective, it has been taken that only levels of antibiotic resistance above a defined threshold are relevant for the evolution of resistance1.
+From a clinical perspective, it has been taken that only levels of antibiotic resistance above a defined threshold are relevant for the evolution of resistance.
 Because of this, the impact of sublethal concentrations of antibiotics on the evolution of bacterial resistance has been abandoned.
-It is well known that antibiotics have the ability to increase the mutation rate of the population, especially at sublethal concentrations2.
-With high rates of change, bacteria can accelerate the rate of evolution of their population and increase their chances of acquiring favorable changes, including those that have antibiotic resistance3.
+It is well known that antibiotics have the ability to increase the mutation rate of the population, especially at sublethal concentrations.
+With high rates of change, bacteria can accelerate the rate of evolution of their population and increase their chances of acquiring favorable changes, including those that have antibiotic resistance.

 In this work I carried out an evolutionary experiment that evaluated 3 different stages in an initial clonal population of E. coli K12: when the SOS system is activated by sublethal doses of antibiotic, when there is more amount of antibiotic than when the SOS system is activated and when there is less antibiotic than when the SOS system is activated, all while the bacterial population is developed on solid agar with an antibiotic gradient that started from the antibiotic administration site and continued further away from the site of administration.
-This experiment was carried out for 16 generations and samples of each generation were stored in 80% glycerol to later perform an analysis of clones of generations 1, 9 and 17, all while processing the data from the images obtained during the evolutionary experiment, in ImageJ.
+This experiment was carried out for 16 generations and samples of each generations 1, 9 and 17, all while processing the data from the images obtained during the evolutionary experiment, in ImageJ.